 - M.D., Boston University School of Medicine, Boston, MA 2016

-- B.A., Chemistry, Duke University, Durham, NC 2012
+- BA, Chemistry, Duke University, Durham, NC 2012

 Board Certifications